How Much Does It Cost to Rent a Commercial Kitchen?

 Based on these estimates, it could cost several thousands of dollars just to book a commercial kitchen for one event.

-How much does it cost to rent a commercial kitchen?
-Conclusion
+Bottom line: How much does it cost to rent a commercial kitchen?

 Source: Peerspace

-As mentioned above, Peerspace charges hourly for spaces and has thousands of unique spaces in hundreds of cities to choose from.
+As mentioned above, Peerspace charges hourly for spaces and has thousands of unique venues in hundreds of cities in North America and beyond.

 In addition, you’ll get options like cafes, penthouse apartments, and even stunning museums that you wouldn’t have previously imagined using for a commercial kitchen space.
 You can easily find a space that’s the perfect mix of style and practicality, all within your budget and with no minimums or memberships to worry about.

 Peerspace is also easy to use.
 Simply choose the type of venue you need, select your metro, and the date of the event.
-You will be presented with a list of available venues, which you can further narrow down with filters.
+You’ll get a list of available venues, which you can further narrow down with filters.

 Get together somewhere better